CenterPlast offers you facelift with and without platismaplasty. Mini facelifts or eyebrow lifts are also offered.

-- The duration of the operation varies depending on the extent and scope of the intervention and can range from 2 to 7 hours.
+- The duration of a facelift varies depending on the extent of the procedure, so that the facelift is completed in at least 2 to a maximum of 7 hours.

 - An elevation of the upper body of about 30 degrees (also during sleep) over 5 days is beneficial for the decongestant and wound healing.

 - Drainage tubes behind the ear are usually removed after 24 hours.

 - The skin threads are removed approximately one week after the operation.

 - Showering is possible immediately before the wound control from the 1st postoperative day.